hxyconan/ansible-role-sslvpn/README.md

 - The certificate can be download and added as trusted in VPN client.

-### Download configuration for OpenVPN Client
+### 8. Download configuration for OpenVPN Client
 - Using configuration file to setup OpenVPN client is easier than manually
     ```
     VPN Server/[VIRTUAL_HUB_NAME]> OpenVpnMakeConfig ~/my_openvpn_client_config.zip
     ```
 Unzip it you will find `x_openvpn_remote_access_l3.ovpn` file.
 Review this ovpn file and update:
-    * Replacing the dynamic generated `x.y.softether.net` domain.
+- Replacing the dynamic generated `x.y.softether.net` domain.
     ```
     remote [YOUR_VPN_YOUR_HOST_COMMON_NAME_OR_IP_ADDRESS] 443
     ```
-    * Update the `proto udp` to `probe tcp` since "[Any TCP ports which are defined as listeners on the VPN server accepts OpenVPN Protocol respectively and equally](https://www.vpnusers.com/viewtopic.php?t=5638)"
+- Update the `proto udp` to `probe tcp` since "[Any TCP ports which are defined as listeners on the VPN server accepts OpenVPN Protocol respectively and equally](https://www.vpnusers.com/viewtopic.php?t=5638)"
     ```
     proto tcp
     ```

 ## OpenVPN Client in MacOSX
-- Download and install `OpenVPN Connect Client` for MacOSX at: [Connecting to Access Server with macOS](https://openvpn.net/vpn-server-resources/connecting-to-access-server-with-macos/)
+- Download and install `OpenVPN Connect Client` for MacOSX from: [Connecting to Access Server with macOS](https://openvpn.net/vpn-server-resources/connecting-to-access-server-with-macos/)
 - Click task bar icon `Import/From local file...` to import your `x_openvpn_remote_access_l3.ovpn` given by VPN server administrator
 - Connect to the new VPN, input your username as <b>`"[USERNAME]@[VIRTUAL_HUB_NAME]"`</b> and password
 - Accept the 'Untrusted Certificate warning' if you use a self-signed ceritificate